 What Are the Benefits of Deep Conditioning Hair?

-- Deep conditioning restores your hair’s pH balance and shine if you have just used a clarifying shampoo.
-Clarifying shampoos strips the hair of all moisture and natural oils.
+Deep conditioning restores your hair’s pH balance and shine if you have just used a clarifying shampoo.
+Clarifying shampoo strips the hair of all moisture and natural oils.

 Does Deep Conditioning Help Your Hair Grow?